Family Law Attorney in Santa Ana, CA

 David Goldberg has over 18 years of experience in many legal areas that are often involved in family law cases.
 Whether you are going through a complicated divorce or have questions about child or spousal support, The Goldberg Legal Group is ready to offer guidance and support.
 We believe in strong communication with our clients so you can stay informed, and we can build a strong legal case.

-Santa Ana Families
+Family Law Matters for Santa Ana Families

 Santa Ana has many opportunities and amenities to offer families and couples.
 With a thriving economy, there are diverse employment opportunities in numerous industries.
 Families can also benefit from the walkability of the city and public transit infrastructure.
 This coastal community also offers a thriving cultural scene and a variety of restaurants.
+Floral Park, Washington Square, and Wilshire Square are areas that are especially family-friendly.

-• 60% are married couples
+• 58% were married couples

-• 21% are female-headed
+• 21% were female-headed

-• 10% are male-headed
+• 11% were male-headed

 At some point in their lives, our community members may need support with a legal family matter, and we are here to help.